aboviq/emigrate/packages/mysql/README.md

 };
 ```

 **NOTE:** Using the root level `plugins` option will load the plugin for all commands, which means the [loader plugin](#using-the-loader-plugin) will be used by default for the "up" command as well.
-If you only want to use the generator plugin, use the `new.plugins` option instead:
+If you only want to use the template plugin, use the `new.plugins` option instead:

 ```js
 export default {